satr/edc2021-radix-app-dotnet-core-example/README.md

 ```

 ### Verify metrics
-* Run the application locally and open in a browser a link [http://localhost:8000/metrics](http://localhost:8000/metrics) - it returns the custom metric `custom_request_counter` among standard metrics.
+* Run the application locally and open in a browser a link [http://localhost:8000/metrics](http://localhost:8000/metrics) - it returns the custom metric `custom_request_count` among standard metrics.
-* Reload few times the index page [http://localhost:8000/](http://localhost:8000/) - this increments a value of the `custom_request_counter`.
+* Reload few times the index page [http://localhost:8000/](http://localhost:8000/) - this increments a value of the `custom_request_count`.

 ### Run the application in the Docker container
 * Run `docker-compose up` (or `docker-compose up --build` to rebuild existing container layers).